 Plan on your overall expenses to be higher during peak season.
 Tourist attractions, restaurants, and many businesses will generally charge more as well.
 You can plan on spending more time waiting in line at the airport and at tourist attractions.

-Another factor to consider is how local holidays or off-season will affect the sights or businesses that you want to visit.
-Some of the local merchants or tourist spots may be closed or have limited hours during winter or off-season and some close down on holidays.
+Find out how local holidays or off-season may affect sights or businesses you want to visit.
+Some of the local merchants or tourist spots may close for holidays or have limited hours during winter or off-season.

-Bottom line, if you prefer to avoid the crowds, hold off on traveling around spring break (end of February through mid-April), during holidays or peak seasons, and steer clear of destinations that are considered “tourist hot spots”.
+Bottom line, if you prefer to avoid the crowds, hold off on traveling around spring break (typically from the end of February through mid-April), during holidays or peak seasons, and steer clear of tourist hot spots.

-Another variable to consider is what the weather conditions will be.
-Find out what the optimal time of year would be for you to travel based on your needs.
+Another consideration is the weather.
+Find out what the optimal time of year would be for you to travel.
 Do you prefer the rainy season, hurricane season, winter, hot and steamy, mild?
-There are some advantages for traveling during times when the weather is not considered ideal.
-You will most likely pay less for your overall travel expenses and enjoy the uncrowded conditions.
+There are some advantages to traveling during times when the weather is not considered ideal.
+You will usually pay less on travel expenses and avoid the crowds but will most likely experience some rainy or cold conditions.

-Another factor to check out is if there are any weather variations in the surrounding area.
-For example, some islands may have a rainy or windier side, while the other side is sunny and calm.
+Find out if there are various weather conditions in a radius of where you plan to stay.
+For example, some islands may have a rainy or windy side, while the other side is sunny and calm.
 Decide what weather conditions you would prefer.

-When traveling abroad, consider what the currency exchange rate is.
-If it is favor of the dollar, you can reap the savings.
-This could be a determining factor on where you decide to travel.
+When traveling abroad, consider the currency exchange rate.
+If it is in favor of the dollar, you can reap the savings.
+This could be a determining factor in where and when you decide to travel.